mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   to the web framework.

-* The [Django subreddit](http://www.reddit.com/r/django) often has links to the latest resources for learning Django.
+* The [Django subreddit](http://www.reddit.com/r/django) often has links to the latest resources for learning Django and is also a good spot to ask questions about it.

 * Lincoln Loop wrote a
   [Django Best Practices guide](http://lincolnloop.com/django-best-practices/)